 This 2017 German human study explored the relationship between birth stress and handedness.
 The authors summarized previous research which, among other points, estimated epigenetic contributions to handedness as great as 75%.

 - Only one of the subjects reported maternal alcohol use during pregnancy.
-An expected number would have been 26.
+An expected number would have been twenty-six!

 - None of the subjects reported maternal mental illness during pregnancy.
-An expected number would have been at least 7.
+An expected number would have been at least seven!

 The subjects’ parents willingly misled their children about facts of their child’s important earliest development periods.
-This is unethical to the children in that once it is recognized, it diminishes or destroys the society among family members.
-This study’s example is also of general interest to anyone who values not being lied to, like me.
+Their lies and omissions were not only unethical to the children, but also, whenever they became recognized, diminished or destroyed the society among family members.

-As I mentioned on the Welcome page, lies and omissions ruin the standard scientific methodology of surveying parents and caregivers.
-The absence of evidence greatly increased the difficulty for researchers in determining causes of epigenetic effects still present in the subjects’ lives.
+As mentioned on the Welcome page, lies and omissions ruin the standard scientific methodology of surveying parents and caregivers.
+The absence of evidence greatly increased the difficulty for researchers to determine causes of epigenetic effects still present in the subjects’ lives.

 http://www.tandfonline.com/doi/full/10.1080/1357650X.2017.1377726 “DNA methylation in candidate genes for handedness predicts handedness direction” (not freely available)